-Dr. Martha M. Lauzen serves as the Executive Director of the Center and teaches classes in the Television, Film & New Media program.
-A nationally and internationally recognized expert on the representation and employment of women on screen and behind the scenes, her research has been widely published in scholarly journals, entertainment trade publications, and the popular press.
-Dr. Lauzen and her findings have been featured in the documentaries, Miss Representation and MAKERS: Women in Hollywood.
-Her research has also been integrated into a number of efforts to increase the employment of women in both film and television, including the ACLU’s 2015 letter to government agencies requesting an investigation into the hiring practices of directors, and a California Assembly Hearing on increasing diversity in entertainment.
+Dr. Martha M. Lauzen is the founder and Executive Director of the Center and serves as a professor in the Television, Film, and New Media program at San Diego State University.
+For over 20 years, her ground-breaking studies, including the pioneering Celluloid Ceiling, have provided the foundation for industry and public discussions of women’s employment and representation in film and television.
+A nationally and internationally recognized authority on women in media, her research has been widely published in scholarly journals, entertainment trade publications, and the popular press.
+Dr. Lauzen and her work have been featured in a number of documentaries including Half the Picture (2018), MAKERS: Women in Hollywood (2014), and Miss Representation (2011).
+Her research has also been integrated into a number of efforts to increase the employment of women in both film and television, including the ACLU’s 2015 letter to government agencies requesting an investigation into the hiring practices or directors, and California Assembly hearings on increasing diversity in entertainment.
 She holds a doctorate from the University of Maryland and M.A. and B.A. degrees from the University of Iowa.

 MARA BROCK AKIL

 Writer and producer of over 300 episodes of television, Mara Brock Akil began her career as a writer on South Central, Moesha, and The Jamie Foxx Show.
 In 2000, she created her hit series, Girlfriends, which aired for eight seasons on UPN and the CW.
 With the success of that show, Mara developed a spin-off series, The Game, which helped bolster the fledgling CW.
 When the program moved to BET, the series finished its run with 147 episodes.
 In 2013, Mara developed her first 1-hour drama, Being Mary Jane, for BET: the 90-minute pilot debuted to over 4 million viewers.
-Consistently recognized as a leader by her peers in the industry, Mara has been named one of the 50 Power Showrunners by The Hollywood Reporter multiple times.
-In 2013, she was an honoree at ESSENCE’s Black Women in Hollywood Luncheon.
-In 2014, Girls Inc. recognized Mara for her work inspiring and advocating for girls everywhere.
-Mara also dedicates a great deal of time to philanthropic efforts including: LAXArt, The Samburu Project, Dance Studio Harlem, and The Studio Museum in Harlem.
+She is also the co-creator, executive producer, writer, and director on the OWN series, Love Is . . . , based on her relationship with husband Salim Akil.
+Akil also co-created and serves as executive producer on the CW series, Black Lightening.
+Consistently recognized as a leader by her peers in the industry, she has been named one of the 50 Power Showrunners by The Hollywood Reporter multiple times.
+In 2014, Girls Inc. recognized Akil for her work inspiring and advocating for girls everywhere.
+She also dedicates a great deal of time to philanthropic efforts including: LAXArt, The Samburu Project, Dance Studio Harlem, and The Studio Museum in Harlem.